 2026 Forest of Reading Winners Revealed: Canadian Students Celebrate Their Favourite Books

 From May 12 to 14, 2026, Toronto’s Harbourfront Centre was filled with the energy of young readers, educators and partners as the Forest of Reading Festival returned for another inspiring celebration of Canadian children's books.
 Hosted by the Ontario Library Association (OLA), the Festival welcomed thousands of students for three exciting days of author and illustrator presentations, interactive workshops, book signings, and unforgettable literary moments.
 After following the nominees all year through our Hooked on Books series, Teachers on Call’s online and in-home tutoring team was thrilled to attend the “Rock Concert of Reading,” reconnect with several of the talented creators we interviewed throughout the year, and celebrate the stories that captured the hearts of young Canadians.
-Keep reading for the full list of 2026 award winners and honour books revealed through the Forest of Reading program.
+Keep reading for Festival highlights and the full list of 2026 award winners and honour books revealed through the Forest of Reading program.

 At Teachers on Call, our in-person and online tutoring service is proud to support the Forest of Reading and its vibrant celebration of Canadian literature, where authors and illustrators are celebrated like rock stars, greeted by thousands of cheering students with the energy and excitement of a live music concert.
 We love how the program encourages children and teens to discover books that genuinely interest them, engage in meaningful discussions, and vote for the stories that resonated most throughout the year.
 Beyond building literacy skills, the Festival helps young readers develop confidence, curiosity, and a stronger connection to the diverse voices reflected in Canadian literature.
 Whether you’re a parent, educator, or student, the Forest of Reading is a wonderful way to spark a lifelong love of books — and even though the Festival has wrapped up for another year, the winning titles are perfect additions to summer reading lists and classroom libraries alike.